zhangcen456/GramTrans/README.md

 ```

 ##### Handling multiple keywords
-In some cases, keywords do not have a one-to-one correspondence.
+In some cases, keywords do not have an one-to-one correspondence.
 For example, the `if_statement` rule in Python:
 ```
 if_statement: $ => seq(
     'if',